furrz/modmail-selfhosted/README.md

  - Hosts new images for all of these in the GHCR, just to help with running these tweaked versions.

+If trying to run on M1 mac, be sure to use `docker compose build` - the hosted images do not seem to like cooperating on M1.

 # ModMail

 [![Discord](https://discord.com/api/guilds/576016832956334080/widget.png)][discord]